The Art of Disney Animation

-Stephen Rebello's Hyperion Press focus on three films from the Disney Animation Renaissance (1989 - 1999)
+Stephen Rebello's books on four films from Disney Animation (1989 - 2023), from Hyperion and Chronicle Books

 9780786862085.jpg